 FAQ

 The name is a tribute to the Deftones, and specifically their 2000 album White Pony.

-Elite was borrowed from track 3, Elite.
-Fitrea is an Arabic-derived Indonesian name (meaning "holy") reminiscent of White Pony’s track 1, Feiticeira.
-Diamond day, wishing to evoke The dream-like feeling of White Pony, created the elitefitrea name very early in his adult life.
+wishing to evoke The dream-like feeling of White Pony, Diamond created the elitefitrea name very early in his music career.

+FAQ